braboj/the-great-wall/docs/solution.md

 - [x] Add a route to get the wall log using the REST API
 - [x] Provide unit tests for the views

+NOTES:

+1. _Either use a dedicated script or tools from the command line to test the POST requests.
+A script `http_post.py` is provided in the `scripts` directory._
+2. _Alternatively use the `Invoke-WebRequest` or `curl` commands from the command line._
-The test coverage of the views will cover only basic positive and negative scenarios.
-The views will be tested with the Django test client.
+3. _The test coverage of the views will cover only basic positive and negative scenarios.
+The views will be tested with the Django test client._

 ### 7.10.
 References
 - https://simpleisbetterthancomplex.com/series/beginners-guide/1.11/